SIZES OF TOY, MINIATURE and MICRO AUSTRAILIAN SHEPHERD:

 Measured from the top of back at the shoulder to the floor -

 Toy Aussies: 10 inches up to 14 inches

-Micro Aussies: up to 10 inches Note: Micro's are often refered to as Tiny Toys or Tea Cup Aussies.
-We do not breed for this size but may get one once in awhile due to a small pup in a litter.
+Micro Aussies: up to 10 inches Note: Micro's are often referred to as Tiny Toys or Tea Cup Aussies.
+We do not breed for this size but may get one once in a while due to a small pup in a litter.